 Ingredients:

-1 cup mashed, skinless, freshly roasted yams or sweet potatoes, or pure canned yam puree
+1 cup mashed, skinless, freshly roasted yams or sweet potatoes, or pure

 2 tablespoons melted butter, cooled